 I enjoy spending time with Sherry as our paths cross at shows, and I long for days where there is time and space to spend a day with her again.

 Meanwhile, it was great to read the lovely article written by Lavon Peters in the April/May 2016 issue of Beadwork magazine.
-And if we want a bit of Sherry’s personal style, she also shares some of herself with us through her videos and kits.
+And if we want a bit of Sherry’s personal style, she also shares some of herself with us through her videos.
 A comprehensive video choice would be: Bead Embroidery: Four Great Lessons and one of my favorites: Adding Found Objects Into Your Projects.

 Thank you Sherry, for all you share of your passion so we too can find the joy in beading that you do.
 And thank you again for having me to your home, it really was a wonderful day.

-Get these bead embroidery videos by Sherry in our shop!
+Get these bead embroidery videos and workshops by Sherry in our shop!